[Podcast] Abroad in America: How a Muslim family celebrates Ramadan during the pandemic

 Hopefully by the end of the Ramadan things would get a little better so Muslims across the world could celebrate Eid al-Fitr with their families and loved ones.

-On behalf of Global Observer magazine staff, I wish Muslims in America and across the world Ramadan Kareem.
+On behalf of the Global Observer magazine staff, I wish Muslims in America and across the world Ramadan Kareem.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.